What is a Private Smear Test and HPV screen?

 What do I need to know about having a private smear test at London Doctors Clinic?

-An appointment for a smear test should take no longer than 30 minutes, however, the process itself only takes about 5-10 minutes to complete and is normally done by a female nurse or doctor.
+An appointment for a smear test should take no longer than 30 minutes, and is normally done by a female nurse or doctor.
 Before the test begins, the doctor or nurse will explain the process fully and answer any questions you may have to ensure you are comfortable and fully understand what the test involves.
+To book a smear test, simply book a 30 minute GP appointment at any of our GP clinics.

 What should I expect during my smear test?